fggo/html/README.md

 ```

 ### Floating elements
-The float property allows you to take an element in normal flow and place it as far to the<br>
-left or right of the containing element as possible
+The float property allows you to take an element in normal flow and place it as far to the left or right of the containing element as possible

 ```css
 body {